chengchengzheng/Final-Project/README.md

 **· Awbari，Libya （April 2025,Dry season）**

-# Environmental Cost of the Project
+# 13.Environmental Cost of the Project

 This project emphasizes **sustainable AI practices** by using an energy-efficient, cloud-based workflow.
 The flood detection process was executed with minimal computational resources—without GPU acceleration or local infrastructure—using CPU-based operations on **Google Colab**, which leverages shared resources.

-## 13。 Carbon Emissions Measured with codecarbon
+## 14. Carbon Emissions Measured with codecarbon

 The codecarbon package was used to estimate emissions during two key processing sessions:
 1. **Normandy** – a flood-prone deltaic region  ：  0.000103 kg CO₂